Great to have you here, Rushlin Boy, here on the cutting edge of societal evolution.

 If that happens, no way they can charge fraud.

-Well, won't stop them, maybe, but if that happens, you are going to see one of the biggest soul searches that you've ever seen for a while.
+Well, it won't stop them, maybe, but if that happens, you are going to see one of the biggest soul searches you've ever seen for a while.

-As the Republicans had to Tampa to nominate Romney for president, the contest with Obama is narrowing in the ten battleground states that likely will decide the election.
+As the Republicans head to Tampa to nominate Romney for president, the contest with Obama is narrowing in the 10 battleground states that likely will decide the election.

-Since the 1st of August, Romney's gained ground in eight of these ten states, and two of them, Wisconsin and Michigan, are now considered too close to call by some of these pollsters.
+Since the 1st of August, Romney's gained ground in eight of these 10 states, and two of them, Wisconsin and Michigan, are now considered too close to call by some of these pollsters.

 Obama has expanded his lead only in New Hampshire.

-And it's tightening in polls that have the far out of reality weighted Democrat sample.
+Everywhere else, it's tightening, significantly so, and it's tightening in polls that have the far out-of-reality weighted Democrat sample.

-The APGFK poll is uh in that poll, Obama was up ten points in May, or maybe it was June.
+Obama was up 10 points in May, or maybe it was June.

 He's now up four, losing ground rapidly, but it's a poll that has an outsized Democrat sample.

-If it was the I saw an analysis of this poll, if this poll, I mean it's cooked, this this latest AP poll with GFK is cooked.
+If it was the, I saw an analysis of this poll, if this poll, I mean, it's cooked, this latest AP poll with GFK is cooked.

-And guy named Jason Johnson here, who is a professor of political science at the esteemed Hiram College in Northeast Ohio said the reason that this is all tightening up is with the it has to do with people's frustration with Obama rather than an increased appreciation of Romney.
+And a guy named Jason Johnson here, who is a professor of political science at the esteemed Hiram College in Northeast Ohio, said, the reason that this is all tightening up is with, it has to do with people's frustration with Obama rather than an increased appreciation of Romney.

 It's exactly what I thought would be the case.